-The DMO could be the subject of an external attack on its IT systems and infrastructure.
+attack on its IT systems and infrastructure.
 Through its activities, the DMO gathers, disseminates and maintains sensitive information, including market sensitive information.
 The DMO seeks to ensure the highest standards of data protection and information management.

-The DMO continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
-IT and data security risks continued to be a specific area of focus in 2022-2023 and the DMO's IT team have been enhancing the detective, protective and recovery security controls.
+The DMO could be the subject of an external The DMO continues to work to maintain the required level of protective security covering physical, personnel and information security and is particularly aware of the growing threat posed by cyber security risk.
+IT and data security risks continued to be a specific area of focus in 2024-2025 and the DMO's IT team have been enhancing the detective, protective and recovery security controls.